 The Nomination Committee is composed of three (3) Outside Directors, Chairperson of Board of Directors who does not execute business, and President and Representative Executive Officer.
 The Chairperson is chosen from among independent Outside Directors from the standpoint of ensuring transparency and objectivity.
-The Nomination Committee determines the contents of proposals on the nomination and dismissal of Directors submitted to shareholders' meetings and the contents of reports submitted to the Board of Directors regarding the nomination and dismissal of management personnel of the Company and Daimaru Matsuzakaya Department Stores, as well as the chairpersons and members of three statutory committees, and other matters.
+The Nomination Committee determines the contents of proposals on the nomination and dismissal of Directors submitted to shareholders' meetings and the contents of reports submitted to the Board of Directors regarding the nomination and dismissal of Executive Officers, as well as the chairpersons and members of three statutory committees, and other matters.

-The meetings of the Nomination Committee were held 13 times in FY2018.
+The meetings of the Nomination Committee were held 13 times in FY2019.
 Attendance at the meetings of the Nomination Committee was 100%.